alanbui2808/alanbui2808/README.md

 This is where I document my journey. 🤓 Updating ...

 * 📖 Education: Master's of Computer Science at University of Massachusetts Amherst
-* 🤖 Areas of interest: Machine Learning, Deep Learning, Data Science and Backend Development
+* 🤖 Areas of interest: Applied Deep Learning and Backend Development
 * 🏄 Hobbies: Movies (Interstellar - watched it 14th times, still counting), Music, Fitness and ⌨️ Custom Mechanical Keyboards!

 ## Tech Stack